aiidateam/aiida-wannier90/docs/source/tutorial_calculation.rst

    verdi process list -a -p1
    verdi process show <PK_calculation_scf>

-By typing the latter command we get, among the output text:
+By typing the latter command we get among the output text:

 ::